Zero-Variance Gradients for Variational Autoencoders

 This configuration corresponds to the “None + With SG” setting in our experimental comparison, as shown in \Cref{tab:learnable_var_results} and \Cref{tab:kld_results}.

-The Silent Gradients framework can be extended to boost the performance of existing gradient estimators.
+The Silent Gradients framework can be further extended to boost the performance of existing gradient estimators.
 Instead of having the encoder rely solely on the linear decoders' analytical gradient, we introduce a gradient annealing schedule.
 In this combined approach, the gradient signal sent to the encoder $E_\phi$ is a weighted average:

 where $w_{\text{nl}} = 1-w_{\text{lin}}$, $\nabla_{\phi, \text{Silent}}$ is the analytical gradient from the linear decoder, and $\nabla_{\phi, \text{Noisy}}$ is the noisy gradient from the nonlinear decoder using stochastic estimators.
 The training begins with the weight of the Silent Gradients, $w_{lin}$, at 1.0 and the weight of the baseline estimator's gradient, $w_{nl}$, at 0.0.
 As training progresses, $w_{lin}$ is gradually annealed to 0 while $w_{nl}$ is increased to 1.0.
 This dynamic allows the encoder to first learns a representation guided by the noise-free, analytical signal before fine-tuning with the sample-based gradients from the full, expressive model.
 The complete training dynamic is detailed in \Cref{alg:training_dynamic}.
 This configuration corresponds to the “With SG” variants of the baseline estimators in our experimental comparison.